ashermancinelli/dist-final-proj/README.md

 - `meta;meta details`

-See Tom or Asher in class. `host.js` if running host on computer at the front of the EJ 214 class the local inet = `10.200.100.69`

-Terminal commands:
+For class demonstration, the `run` script will be configured for the local network.
+Otherwise, the client program may be ran with `go run client.go -host [HOST NAME] -port :[PORT NAME]`

 for host run `node host.js` to let port be set to the default of `2007`.
 Otherwise, run `node host.js port=[PORT NUMBER]`

-for client run `go run client.go -host [HOST NAME] -port :[PORT NAME]`